 You can clearly see that the combined portfolio (60% value 40% momentum) produces the highest percentage of positive returns, in both 1 year and 5 year periods with the best risk adjusted return (highest Sharpe ratio).

-Myth no.2: Momentum cannot be used by long-only investors as it is a strategy that can only be used by short investors
+Myth no.2: Momentum cannot be used by long-only investors - it is a strategy for short selling

 This myth that momentum can only be help you if you are a short seller just refuses to die, especially among value investors.